ataztech910/nextjs_cookbook/README.md

 2. Subtopics of every chapter
 3. page count of every chapter.

-Audience: This book is recuired the base knoledge of ReactJS
+Audience: This book is recuired the base knowledge of ReactJS

 Request overview: The Next.js Cookbook contains React recipes optimized for performance, including hybrid rendering, route prefetching, automatic image optimization, and internationalization.
 The book covers comprehensive technical solutions for effectively utilizing Next.js in developing robust websites, blogs, forums, and web applications with an excellent user experience.